NuclearTalent/NuclearOQS2020/index.md

 ## Brief description
 In this course, students will learn about the fundamental concepts pertaining to the unification of nuclear structure and reaction theory and they will be introduced to state-of-the-art theoretical methods that can be used for weakly bound and unbound nuclear states.

-The program of this TALENT school has a significant overlap with the scientific program at the Facility for Rare Isotope Beams (FRIB) and will be accessible for participants with an experimental background.
+The program of this TALENT school is very relevant to the current and envisioned research with rare isotopes.
+Experimentalists are encouraged to apply!

 ## Teachers and local organization

-### Lecturers:
+### Lecturers/Organizers:
-- Christian Forssén, Chalmers University of Technology, Sweden
+- Alexander Volya, Florida State University, USA (contact: volya@physics.fsu.edu)
 - Witek Nazarewicz, FRIB, Michigan State University, USA
 - Marek P&#322;oszajczak, GANIL, France
-- Alexander Volya, Florida State University, USA (contact: volya@physics.fsu.edu)
+- Kevin Fossez, FRIB, Michigan State University, and Argonne National Laboratory, USA

+### Remote organizer
+- Christian Forssén, Chalmers University of Technology, Sweden

 ### Teaching facilitators
 - Kevin Fossez, FRIB, Michigan State University, and Argonne National Laboratory, USA